SOLAR KNIGHT

 Tellius watched as Dain and Cinder departed into the night, then shifted his attention back to the tunnel.
 With one hand on one of the patchwork dragon's head spines and its chirping, whistling command rod in the other he took another look down into the tunnel.
 As he did so, he saw a light in the depths rapidly approaching.

 "Tellius!" roared Azinax, her voice echoing through the tunnel.
 Rather than dignify this with a verbal response, with a flick of the command rod Tellius instructed the patchwork dragon to blast her.
 She might have dodged the first time, but now there was nowhere to go.
-As the mechanisms in the dragon construct's throat spooled up, Tellius didn't need to see Azinax's face to know her expression would not be one of fear.
+As the mechanisms in the dragon construct's throat spooled up, Tellius didn't need to see Azinax's face to know her expression would not be one of fear in the face of annihilation.
 The solar executioner had cauterised away that part of her psyche long ago.
-However, the capacity for despair remained, as he had seen earlier.
+However, the likes of hopelessness and despair were very much intact as demonstrated earlier and he considered that close enough.

 As Azinax realised what was happening, it occurred to her that she had not entirely thought this through.
 "Faster, faster!" she urged Razorfang though the link.
-The patchwork dragon's energy beam wasn't intantaneous.
+The patchwork dragon's energy beam was not intantaneous.
 If the could only close the distance, they might yet have a chance.

 "Descend!" called Azinax, drawing on the divine power invested in her, and Tellius found himself moving against his will, sweeping the command rod in the movements that would induce the dragon construct to land.
 It wheeled around and touched down in front of Azinax and Razorfang.
 But the spell was a short-lived one, and Tellius followed up the command with another: to attack the target directly in front, by whatever means the dragon-construct's artificial mind saw fit.

-The pinecone wyvern fell out of the sky like a meteor, striking the dragon-construct with a head-kick that sent its beam raking across the ground, a furrow of sterile dust left in its wake.
+The wyvern fell out of the sky like a meteor, striking the dragon-construct with a head-kick that sent its beam raking across the ground, a furrow of sterile dust left in its wake.
 Azinax felt something nudge her head and for a moment her vision turned to eigengrau.
-As it slowly returned she realised she was on her knees.
+As her sight slowly returned she realised she was on her knees.
 Something dripped down the side of her neck, and the cold night air licked at the side of her head.
 She reached for her ear, and winced as it proved far more tender than expected.
-As she then held her hand to the light of her killing-edge, she saw that her gauntlet was sticky with blood and putrescence binding together broken-off fragments of hair.
+As she then held her hand to the light of her killing-edge, she saw that her gauntlet was sticky with blood and putrescence mixed with broken-off fragments of hair.

 The patchwork dragon's tail swept out as the wyvern lunged, knocking one taloned foot out from under it and causing it to stumble, though the wyvern's keenly sharp scales left gashes on the dragon-construct's artificial ones.
 Jouncing away from the wyvern's bite and drawing back its sinuous neck, the mechanisms in the patchwork dragon's maw pulsed with energy as it readied a blast that would strike straight though Kaellatch and the wyvern alike from behind.
 Azinax shouted out a warning, but Kaellatch had already whipped around to face the dragon-construct eye to eye.
 Aiming straight down its throat, she loosed a crossbow bolt and as it struck home there was the sound of something shattering like crystal.
 Necrotic energy spidered out through the air like like lightning before dissipating inches from Kaellatch's snout.
 The dragon-construct did not flinch at the injury like a living thing, but instead held position awkwardly as if stunned.
 The wyvern meanwhile recovered its poise swiftly and took off, only to swoop back in a stoop and send the dragon-construct staggering with another kick.